 - Each patient should be assessed individually and range of motion should be restored to their unique assessment

-In regard to what to do with the tight person, I’ll work on a future post that discusses how I assess and treat loss of knee extension range of motion, but in the meantime I would love to hear what you think about this information and what you do with these patients.
+In regard to what to do with the tight person, here’s how I assess and treat loss of knee extension range of motion, but in the meantime I would love to hear what you think about this information and what you do with these patients.